Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 Erick had no experience runn…

-Erick Strider (from Austin, TX, USA) started OpossumRotStudio almost 3 years ago.
+Erick Strider (from Austin, TX, USA) started OpossumRotStudio about 3 years ago.

 - The founder of OpossumRotStudio goes by the name Erick as she lists her goods for sale on Etsy.